 With this much spirituality, it’s no wonder that a trip to Kyoto feels remarkably peaceful, despite the fact that it’s a major city.

-Aside from religious, Kyoto also offers you a great deal of cultural understanding of Japan.
-Home to any artisans whose trade has been passed down throughout the generations, areas like Gion and Nishijin showcase some of the finest textiles, lacquer ware and tea sets in the country.
+Aside from religious cognizance, Kyoto also offers you a great deal of cultural understanding of Japan.
+Home to any artisans whose trade has been passed down throughout the generations, areas like Gion and Nishijin showcase some of the most exquisite textiles, lacquerware, and tea sets in the country.